spedrickson/ytchat-ingest/README.md

 ## Limitations

-Currently this program is designed to ingest from only one chat at a time.
+Currently, this program is designed to ingest from only one chat at a time.

 Additionally, there is no good way to find *pending* YouTube live streams, so it checks for a redirect from `https://youtube.com/CHANNEL_ID/live`.
 This means that it only supports one live stream per channel at a time,